nvim-zh/better-escape.vim/README.md

 quickly using their customized key combinations, **without experiencing the lag**.

+# Requirements

++ Neovim: 0.4.4 and above
++ Vim: 8.0 and above (not tested on Vim 7.4)

 # Install

 Use your favorite plugin manager to install it: